Litauen/docs.bannerlordmodding.lt/3d/shields.md

 From Preview Mesh select Plane for better visualization.

-In Diffuse2Map add sigil_test_bounds_for_shields for better positioning (A shows top/bottom, inner red circle - the place where the sigil will be present).
+In Diffuse2Map add sigil_test_bounds_for_shields for better positioning (Inner circle shows the place where the sigil will be present).
 This is quick and easy way to properly position the sigil.

 ??? abstract "Take it from here:"
     ![](/pics/sigil_test_bounds_for_shields.png)

 ![](/pics/2409291804.png)

-!!! tip "If you need to turn the sigil upside down, use minus sign for the y field in the Vector Argument 1"
+!!! tip "If you need to turn the sigil upside down, use minus sign for the y field in the Vector Argument 1.
+Mirror reflection - use minus x.
+Couldn't find the options to rotate 90 degrees though..."

 !!! danger "When the sigil is placed properly - REMOVE the Diffuse2Map and Save your material.
 Otherwise you will see this yellow picture instead of your real sigil in-game."